 Restart the server with the new value of

 audit_log_format.
-The audit log plugin creates a new log file, which will contain log entries in the selected format.
+The audit log plugin creates a new log file, which contains log entries in the selected format.

 The API for writing audit plugins has also changed.
 The